If you’re looking for how to become a tutor for elementary students, this article is for you.

 ✓ Consider how parents will search for a tutor.
 They are likely to either approach the student’s teacher or guidance counselor for a recommendation.
 Some may look online.

-✓ Think about other places elementary kids and their parents spend time.
-It might be the local library, community center, sporting venues, or even the local grocery store.
+✓ Think about other places elementary kids and their parents spend time like the local library, community center, sporting venues, or even the local grocery store.
 Hang flyers in those locations with your contact information.

 ✓ Tell everyone you know about your tutoring business.
-The time you spend on Facebook might finally pay off.
 Let the world know what you’re offering.

 6. Get organized.

-You’ll want to keep all of your relevant records and paperwork organized.
-This includes your session notes and progress reports.
+✓ Keep all of your relevant records and paperwork organized.
+This includes session notes and progress reports.

-✓ For your own sake, have a consistent billing system.
+✓ Have a consistent billing system.
 It’s up to you whether you want parents to pay before or after the session.
 But it’s helpful to pick one or the other and be consistent.

 ✓ Keep track of your revenue and expenses.
 You’ll have to pay taxes, and staying up to date is much easier than trying to recreate the past from memory.
 Keep all your receipts along with accurate records.
 This would include any gas expenses, your mileage, and any materials you purchase.